Digital camera modes

 Most digital cameras support the ability to choose among a number of configurations, or modes for use in various situations.
-Professional DSLR cameras provide several manual modes; consumer point-and-shoot cameras emphasize automatic modes; amateur prosumer cameras often have a wide variety of both manual and automatic modes.
+Professional DSLR or mirrorless cameras provide several manual modes; consumer point-and-shoot cameras emphasize automatic modes; amateur prosumer cameras often have a wide variety of both manual and automatic modes.

 Manual-enabled modes

 Manual-enabled modes give the photographer control over the various parameters of exposure.
 There are three exposure parameters – aperture, time (shutter speed), and sensitivity (ISO), and in different modes, these are each set automatically or manually; this gives 2^{3} = 8 possible modes.
 For a given exposure, this is an underdetermined system, as there are three inputs but only one output.
 Accordingly, there are many combinations that result in the same exposure – for example, decreasing the aperture by one stop but increasing the exposure time or sensitivity to compensate, and there are various possible algorithms to automatically choose between these.

 Most often, ISO is considered separately, being either set manually or set to Auto ISO, and then only aperture and shutter speed need be determined – either determines the other.

 The four main modes, sometimes abbreviated "PASM", are: